kubedb/docs/docs/concepts/catalog/proxysql.md

 - Name format: `{Original ProxySQL image version}-{modification tag}`

-We modify original ProxySQL docker image to support additional features.
-An image with higher modification tag will have more feature than the images with lower modification tag.
-Hence, it is recommended to use ProxySQLVersion object with highest modification tag to take advantage of the latest features.
+We modify the original ProxySQL docker image to support additional features.
+An image with a higher modification tag will have more features than the images with a lower modification tag.
+Hence, it is recommended to use ProxySQLVersion object with the highest modification tag to take advantage of the latest features.

 ### .spec.version